particle-iot/docs/src/content/reference/device-os/firmware.md

 `pinMode()` MUST be called prior to calling attachInterrupt() to set the desired mode for the interrupt pin (INPUT, INPUT_PULLUP or INPUT_PULLDOWN).

 {{#if has-nrf52}}
-All A and D pins (including TX, RX, and SPI) on 3rd generation (mesh) devices can be used for interrupts, however you can only attach interrupts to 8 pins at the same time.
+All A and D pins (including TX, RX, and SPI) on Gen 3 (mesh) devices can be used for interrupts, however you can only attach interrupts to 8 pins at the same time.
 {{/if}}

 {{#if has-stm32}}